mathiramilo/meat-palace/README.md

 # Technical Information

+### `1.
+Fast and Performant Web App`

+The main advantage of React is being able to generate the DOM dynamically.
+This means that in order to display data changes, it is not necessary to render the entire page again, but only the component that has been updated.
+Thanks to this feature, it improves: the user experience when browsing the web application, the speed in loading the pages and facilitates the maintenance of the application.

+### `2.
+Component based Architecture`

+Web Applications developed with React are based on reusable components.
+This makes the application more scalable and easier to maintain since errors will happen in the component's own functionality or in the communication with the others.

 ## Framework

 * **`React JS`** (Free and open-source frontend JavaScript library for building user interfaces based on UI components.
 React can be used as a base in the development of single-page, mobile, or server-rendered applications)